 COMMUNICATING WITH THE CAMPUS AND PUBLIC DURING EMERGENCIES

 WSU Spokane has four tools available for crisis communication.
 The four tools are the Campus Outdoor Warning System consisting of public address speakers mounted throughout campus; the CougAlert notification system which consists of a vendor provided service that contacts the university community directly via cell phones (both voice and text), landlines (voice), email and pagers with emergency warnings and notifications, desktop messaging via the VOIP phone system.
-The last tool is the message reader boards located in College of Nursing, Health Sciences Building, Phase One Building and Academic Center.
+The last tool is the message reader boards located in College of Nursing, Health Sciences Building, Phase One Building, Academic Center and Pharmaceutical and Biomedical Sciences Building.
 The WSU Spokane ALERT web site will serve as the primary source of emergency and other critical information for the campus.

 Due to the variety of ways to send an emergency message the duties have been divided between the Facilities Operations department, the Information Technology department and the Communication department.